-Nothing can make a parent panic more than the thought of their child coming down with a fever.
+Nothing can make a parent panic more than the thought of their child coming down with a fever or season flu.
 Young children are prone to falling ill because their immune systems are not strong enough to fight toxic air and seasonal allergies.
+This pandemic has made to be more conscious about child health and their immunity.
 While seeing your child’s discomfort can be difficult, it’s important for parents to remember that fever in children is not necessarily a bad thing.
 A temperature below 102 degrees means that your child’s immune system is working hard to fight off an infection.
-Instead of rushing your child to a doctor, you can use a few natural home remedies to reduce your child’s discomfort and prevent their temperature from rising.
+Instead of rushing your child to a doctor, you can use a few natural home remedies to reduce your child’s fever and prevent their temperature from rising.
 Keep reading to explore how to reduce fever in child naturally and cure your child’s fever using Indian natural home remedies.

 While ice cold baths are a popular remedy to bring down fever in children, they might not be helpful.
 Cold showers can shock your child’s internal temperature and do little to bring down their fever.
 A lukewarm bath, on the other hand, is gentler on the body and can bring down a high temperature almost immediately.
 To make a warm bath even more effective add a cup of apple cider vinegar to it.
 This is one of the most popular natural home remedies for fever in kids and has been used for decades to treat fever in children naturally.
 You can even add a few drops of apple cider vinegar to a warm compress pack and lay it over your child’s forehead.